JanHerca/urantiapedia/output/wikijs/en/article/Rosey_Lieske/Goals_Not_Creeds_Worship_and_Service.md

 The problem with all this is that it forces our truer religious drives underground.
 It subverts all the drives pertaining to our genuine spiritual hunger to experience God at our center — to put him first and to collectively, as well as individually, come to him.
 Even to know ourselves as a community that ***can*** follow Michael to God and service on more universal levels.

 Our determination to leave religion out of it, so to speak, and put the book itself in the middle has created a very strange situation.
 Because our religious fears cannot be examined in the light of collective faith, we've become stalled and stilted, prone to some of the very religious bugaboos we fear.
 “Bad religion” has come our way, regardless.
 It turns out that we don't even need to create a church to experience it, because _bad religion_ has everything to do with unreligious activities being done within a spiritual community.
-“To become fetishes, words had to be considered inspired, and the invocation of supposed divinely inspired writings led directly to the establishment of the _authority_ of the church, while the evolution of civil forms led to the fruition of the _authority_ of the state.” ([UB 88:2.10](/en/The_Urantia_Book/88#p2_10))
+“To become fetishes, words had to be considered inspired, and the invocation of supposed divinely inspired writings led directly to the establishment of the _authority_ of the church, while the evolution of civil forms led to the fruition of the _authority_ of the state.” (<a id="a64_811"></a>[UB 88:2.10](/en/The_Urantia_Book/88#p2_10))

 The revelators themselves tried to save us from the misstep of giving birth to a Urantian religion of authority by emphasizing that the book is not a divinely inspired work.
 Yet our own deeply embedded fear of default has led many of us to imbue the Foundation's “mandates” with the quality of divinity.
 The book tells us, in the quote above, that this kind of religious psychology is fetishism.
 But since we've thought ourselves immune to such things by virtue of investing in organizations rather than churches, we've unintentionally fallen victim and enabled a small group of individuals to invoke these “divine mandates,” subsequently forming a very effective little orthodoxy, an orthodoxy which lost no time in attaching itself to the secular institution of the government.
 Now, we have one of the oldest religious bugaboos of all in our midst a conservative and fearful minority empowered by secular law to control other religionists — a Urantian religion of authority.
 (Look Ma-no church!)